Martin Andreas Udbye: Biography

 Largely self-taught, he produced an impressive output of diverse and complex works, including the first Norwegian opera, Fredkulla.
-Part of Norway's first opera was promoted locally in Trondheim during 1858 and met with enthusiasm.

-Udbye's first attempt to present Fredkulla to a Norwegian national audience was thwarted in 1877 when the Christiania Theatre, where it was scheduled to be performed, closed due to fire.
-The opera was forgotten until NRK reconstructed material and produced a concert version on the radio to commemorate its centennial in 1958.
-The opera was performed as part of the celebration of the 1,000 year anniversary of the founding of Trondheim during 1997.

 His other stage works include three operettas: Hr.
 Perrichons reise (1861), Hjemve (1864), and Junkeren og flubergrosen (1867).
 He also composed several choruses, three string quartets (1851–5), an orchestral sketch entitled Lumpasivagabundus (1861), a fantasy on Scandinavian melodies for violin and orchestra (1866), 20 piano trios, and 100 organ preludes among other works.